BeeWeaver and our Breed

 Bees are very adaptable creatures.
 Even though the breeding ground for the BeeWeaver breed has mild winters and very hot summers, that does not mean the bee will only do well in this environment.
 We ship our bees all over the continental US, from coast to coast, and customers from all states return to us time and again for their queen/bee needs.
 To encourage our breed to be able to adapt to circumstances on their own we do not manipulate/facilitate them other than what's necessary.
 For instance, we only feed the bees syrup when they are light.
 We do not give them pollen patties or additional supplements to assist them in building the hive up.
 They have to learn from their environmental cues (length of day, temperature fluctuation, and plant status) to know when to start/stop laying over the course of a year.

-If you live in a climate that is extremely cold in the winter, please see our FAQ about over wintering.
+If you live in a climate that is extremely cold in the winter, please see our FAQ below about over wintering.

 Wind may be one of the biggest issues you face.
 Nothing chills a hive down more than having -40 degree air blown into every crack and opening.
 In Vermont, we used those black corrugated hive wraps and they were life-savers for the bees.
 If you can't find those, black roofing paper, stapled on the hive like a big black present also works great, and breathes well so the hives don't get too moist on the inside, which can lead to water condensing on the cover and dripping onto the bees.